 Here are the steps you should follow to incorporate dropshipping into your business:

 - Study your market.
-Look at your customers and the products and companies they enjoy shopping with.
+Look at your customers and the products, companies, and dropshipping niches they enjoy shopping with.
 This can give you insight into the product offerings you should seek out.
-This customer data should also be present in your eCommerce business plan, so you can always make decisions that can benefit your business.
+This customer data should also be present in your drop shipping business plan, so you can always make decisions that can benefit your business.
+This goes doubly for reverse dropshipping where you sell abroad, so you really need to understand your market.

 - Research the competition.
 The most important thing you need to know is your competitors' pricing.
 Adding new products to your catalog won't be very helpful if you aren't pricing them effectively.
 Try to find a balance between profitability and attractiveness and look into psychological pricing.